 You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, Love your enemies and pray for those who persecute you, so that you may be sons of your Father who is in heaven.

 These are radical statements.
-He says that those in the kingdom of God must reject the way the world acts.
-We must reject all forms of violence, and all justification for it.
-We must repudiate anger, even the kind we justify as “righteous indignation.”
+He says that those in the kingdom of God must reject the ways of the world.
+We must reject every form of vengeance and violence, and every rationalization and excuse for it.

-And more than that, we must love our enemies.
+More than that, we must love our enemies.
+Forgive them.
 Bless them.
-Forgive them.
 Be kind to them.
 Do good to them.
-Be ambassadors of the kingdom of God, and makers of peace, in the church, and within the world.
+Be ambassadors of the kingdom of God, and makers of peace.

 The question for us to consider is this: Did Jesus mean what he said?